acd02/utils/README.md

 Sort of like a really really lightweight outlaw Result monad.

-Methods available on the `ResultBox` object are:
+Methods available on the `Result` object are:

 - `fold`, takes two functions
   - a first function that will get executed if the value is an `Err`